- The problem: 50 to 100 years left

 Also see a review by Mobjectivist.

-2. The solution: recycling from organic wastes and sewage
+3. Recycling from organic wastes and sewage

 Western Europe imports all of its phosphate for agricultural use, but Professor Chambers from environmental consultancy ADAS, believes that more than 50 per cent of the UK’s total requirement could come from organic sources, saving the agricultural industry between £20m and £30m a year…